yahyaoui-mohamed/Symfony_Job_Portal/README.md

 - **Contributing Guidelines**: Add any specific guidelines for contributing if necessary.
 - **License Information**: Update the license section to reflect the actual license used for your project.
 - **Contact Information**: Provide your contact details for anyone who may wish to reach out.

-By following this template, you'll create a clear, informative README that helps users understand your project and how to get started with it.